-Chronic Disease Epidemiology EPID 6636
+EPID 6636 Chronic Disease Epidemiology

-Prereq: EPID 6630
+Prereq: EPID 6630; Restriction: Offered in odd years.

-The major chronic diseases of Western countries will be reviewed including heart disease, cancer, stroke, diabetes, neurological diseases, and selected other conditions.
-Factual information about epidemiology of these diseases will be provided with the discussion of methodological issues which arise.
+The epidemiology of major chronic diseases of Western countries will be reviewed including heart disease, cancer, stroke, diabetes, neurological diseases, and selected other conditions.
+Methodologic issues related to the study of these diseases, disease surveillance and strategies for prevention will also be covered.